California's new budget covers $32 billion deficit without touching reserves – KION546

 Associated Press

 SACRAMENTO, Calif.
-(AP) — California Gov. Gavin Newsom and the Democrats who control the state Legislature agreed late Monday on how to spend $310.8 billion over the next year, endorsing a plan that covers a nearly $32 billion budget deficit without raiding the state’s savings account.
+(AP) — California Gov. Gavin Newsom and the Democrats who control the state Legislature have agreed on how to spend $310.8 billion over the next year, endorsing a plan that covers a nearly $32 billion budget deficit without raiding the state’s savings account.

 The nation’s most populous state has had combined budget surpluses of well over $100 billion in the past few years, using that money to greatly expand government.